diem/off-chain-reference/specs/protocol.md

 A `PaymentActorObject` represents a participant in a payment - either sender or receiver.
 It also includes the status of the actor, that indicates missing information or willingness to settle or abort the payment, and the Know-Your-Customer information of the customer involved in the payment:

     {
-        "address": "abcd1278",
+        "address": "lbr1qgfpyysjzgfpyysjzgfpyysjzgg8cfqvy",
-        "subaddress": "1234567",
+        "subaddress": "lbr1pgfpyysjzgfpyysjzgfpyysjzgf3xycnzvf3xycsm957ne",
-        "stable_id": "777",
         "kyc_data": kyc_data_object(),
-        "kyc_signature": "abcd",
-        "kyc_certificate": "deadbeef",
         "status": "ready_for_settlement",
         "metadata": [],
     }

 * **address (str)**
 Address of the VASP which is sending/receiving the payment.
-This is the bech32 encoded LibraAddress for the VASP (with human readable part set to "m" for main chain).
+This is the bech32 encoded LibraAddress for the VASP on-chain address only (with human readable part set to "lbr" for main chain, and version set to zero).
 Mandatory and immutable.

 * **subaddress (str)** Subaddress of the sender/receiver account.
 Subaddresses may be single use or valid for a limited time, and therefore VASPs should not rely on them remaining stable across time or different VASP addresses.
-The subaddresses are encoded using bech32 with a human readable part set to "s" (for subaddress).
+The subaddresses are encoded using bech32 with a human readable part set to "lbr" (and version set to one).
+The bech32 subaddress also encodes the address of the VASP, replicating the information in `address'.
 They should be no longer than 40 characters.
 Mandatory and immutable.

 * (TODO) **kyc_signature: string**
 Standard base64 encoded signature over the KYC data (plus the ref_id).
 Signed by the party who provides the KYC data.
 Note that the KYC JSON object already includes a field about the payload type and version which can be used for domain separation purposes, so no prefix/salt is required during signing.